 If you are having any trouble accessing your account or wanting some help to navigate through your dashboard please get in contact with us and we will help you through.

 Once you have a handle on how much and when you are consuming energy the next stage is to work out where it is going and put it into context with some averages.

 The average household consumes around 25 units of energy each day.
-Due to the inherently efficient nature of apartments the average Source Energy customer runs at about 10 units per day.
+Due to the efficient nature of the projects we operate in the average Source Energy customer runs at about 10 units per day.
 There is a big variance though but it is good know where you sit.
 Pat yourself on the back if you are under 10 (but know that there are plenty of people under 5) and definitely read on for energy saving tips if you are over!

 A “unit” is a measure of energy and equates to one kWhr or is the equivalent of having a 1000W load on for one hour.
 When your gas retailer provides you with a bill a unit of gas is equal to 1kWhr of 3.6MJ.

 If you have moved from a home that had both gas and electricity to a home that has just electrical appliances, then to compare the two you need to add the units of gas and electricity together from your previous bill to get your total previous consumption for an accurate comparison.

 To give you a feel of where this energy goes we have put together this rough estimate of what an “average” dwelling looks like.